mixxxdj/manual/source/chapters/setup.rst

 headphones.

-For best results, when using this setup you should ensure your system is capable of latencies under 10ms.
-Otherwise scratching may sound distorted.
+For best results, when using this setup you should ensure your system is capable of latencies under 10 ms. Otherwise scratching may sound distorted.
 For more information about latency and how to improve it, see :ref:`configuration-latency`.

 .. seealso:: Go to the chapter :ref:`vinyl-control` for detailed information.